Hazel Stone: The Rolling Stones

-Hazel's first published appearance was as Hazel Stone in The Rolling Stones (1952), where she lives in the Moon with her son, his wife, and their four children.
+Hazel's first published appearance was as Hazel Stone in The Rolling Stones (1952), where she lives on the Moon with her son, his wife, and their four children.
 She is portrayed as a cantankerous but capable woman who cares fiercely for her family.
 She makes many boasts about her youth, in particular her role in the founding of the government ("I know there is free speech on Luna—I wrote it into the constitution myself!"), and complains about the kind of people living in Luna now.

 She helps her twin grandsons, Castor and Pollux, convince their father to take the family on a tour of the Solar System.
 When she departs Luna, she is honored as one of the founders at a reception held by the mayor.
 She convinces her son to extend the tour, and helps to pay for it by taking over his role as the author of the space opera serial The Scourge of the Spaceways, starring Captain John Sterling.
 At the end of the novel, the family departs the asteroid belt to head to Saturn.